pombase/website/src/docs/documentation/advanced-search.md

 visualisation

 5. Show [GO slim](documentation/pombase-go-slim-documentation)
-annotations for genes in the list
+annotations for genes in the list.
+Click "Slim with" to reveal a dropdown, and choose a slim.
+Note: when you return to the main Advanced search page, the query history will include an entry showing the query as a gene list.
+This is harmless.

 6. Narrow the list: click the button to reveal checkboxes